 As of September 2019, LuxFLAG labels 158 investment products domiciliated in 5 jurisdictions (Belgium, France, Germany, Ireland and Luxembourg) and managed by 63 Asset Managers in about 14 countries including Switzerland.
 In addition, the agency offers 5 different labels (each with specific high standards criteria): Microfinance, Environment, ESG, Climate Finance and Green Bond.

 The Novethic SRI Label guarantees that the processes of SRI funds are both transparent and instructive for investors.
 In 2013, it was awarded to 104 funds.
-The Novethic Green Fund Label certifies that funds are environmentally beneficial and that their 'green' objectives are clearly explained.
-It was awarded to six funds in 2014 so far.
+The Novethic Greenfin Label certifies that funds are environmentally beneficial and that their 'green' objectives are clearly explained.
 Launched in 2013 by the French government, it is the first initiative of its kind in France.
 It has been awarded to 23 funds as of April 2020.